sandy98/next-chess-board/README.md

 In spite of the fact that there are many fine alternatives around, it's somewhat difficult to find one that offers a good mix of functionality and aesthetics.
 This work began with this idea in mind, and the result is a web chessboard that features:

+ 1. Performing moves through mouse clicks or mouse dragging of the figures.
+Most alternatives offer one way or the other, some of them let the user choose operating mode, and ... oh! there is also [ICC](https://www.chessclub.com/) web interface special case that not only uses dragging, but also pops up an annoying JQuery UI dialog **in the middle of your blitz game!** if you accidentally click twice on the board.
+All of this is solved by Next Chess Board.
+The user can click and/or drag and the component will behave consequently.

- 1. Seven chess figures set to choose from .
+ 2. Seven chess figures set to choose from .

- 2. Four differnet board backgrounds.
+ 3. Four differnet board backgrounds.

- 3. Four different working modes: **setup**, **analysis**, **play** and **view**.
+ 4. Four different working modes: **setup**, **analysis**, **play** and **view**.

- 4. A smart promotion panel that detects the promotion square and sits directly on it, sparing the player a long movement with the mouse to choose the promoting figure.
+ 5. A smart promotion panel that detects the promotion square and sits directly on it, sparing the player a long movement with the mouse to choose the promoting figure.
 It also detects color of the figures and background of the the square, "dressing" itself with those options, providing a clear visual clue of the action that's undergoing.

- 5. Importing/exporting of FEN positions and PGN games.
+ 6. Importing/exporting of FEN positions and PGN games.

- 6. Exporting the board to image (as of now, PNG format), using the function `drawDiagram`
+ 7. Exporting the board to image (as of now, PNG format), using the function `drawDiagram`

-7. Loads of other minor but useful features.
+8. Loads of other minor but useful features.

 ---
 ## API